Jonnie and Brookie: Media and touring (2009–present)

 In 2009, Jonnie and Brookie entered the Radio Disney N.B.T.
 (Next Big Thing) competition.
 During that time, the group was chosen to perform at the Disney Channel Summer at Seas tour.
 Other performers on the tour were Tiffany Thornton, Mitchel Musso, Debby Ryan, Alyson Stoner, Jason Earles, Jason Dolley and Nicole Gale Anderson.
 Sometime later, the group won the N.B.T.
 (Next Big Thing) competition.

 In 2009, the group was chosen to be a featured artist on Trinity Broadcasting Network's iShine KNECT, a Christian tween show hosted by Paige Armstrong.
 In 2010, after the departure of Jasmine, Jonnie and Brookie performed the show's new theme song, which is still featured today in the show's second season.

 In 2011, Jonnie and Brookie continued to expand their fan base through the internet with YouTube.
 In June 2011, the duo created a new YouTube channel titled "TheJonnieandBrookie" that featured professionally created covers of popular artists such as Taylor Swift, Justin Bieber, One Direction, and Katy Perry.

-In Early 2012, they left ishine Knect Because they cannot make it to season 4.
+In early 2012, they left iShine KNECT as they were not re-cast for season 4 for unknown reasons.

 In 2012, Jonnie and Brookie continued to release covers by popular artists, while releasing four new singles: "Perfect Mine", "Sell Out", "When I Hear a Love Song" and "Hands Down".

 In 2013, the group released covers by David Guetta and Robyn, also releasing a new single called "Talk About Love".
 They also performed at the NAMM music show.